CaesuraMedia/tagski/README.md

 so need lots of storage on /var/www/.
 The medium one is used for the fancy gallery javascript plugin (click on an image, and see a gallery of medium pics).

 A tag name can be clicked and only those pics are shown.
-When the Zip button then a zip file containing the large images is created in /zipped/.
+When the Zip button is clicked then a zip file containing the large images is created in /zipped/ and a link to download it appears.
+Most useful bit.

 Various operations are provided to change tag names, untag, delete tags and remove pics.